cliosight/Docs/README.md

 ```

 ### eCommerce Product Upload Form <a name="job"></a>
-In various eCommerce and item catalog applications, users upload products manually one-by-one or through a bulk upload option like a CSV file.
-The catalog created is then listed on the catalog listing page.
+In eCommerce applications, users enter individual product details manually or through a bulk upload option like a CSV file.
+The catalog created is then viewed on the item listing page.
 We will try to achieve that through forms and reports.
-The data from each record can be used in an item detail page.
+The data in each record can be used in an item detail page or elsewhere.

 ## JSON body of a Report <a name="report"></a>